Financials

 Revenue

-- Marine & Offshore Segment revenue increased by 12.6% or S$3.8 million in 2HY2023 as compared to 2HY2022.
-This was mainly due to the increase in revenue contribution from the mooring and rigging business of S$3.7 million and water treatment business of S$0.2 million, partially offset by the decrease in revenue contribution from the engineering business.
+- Marine & Offshore Segment revenue increased by S$4.0 million or 14.6% in HY2025 as compared to HY2024.
+This was mainly due to the increase in revenue contribution from the mooring and rigging business.

 Gross profit

-- Property Segment contributed gross profit of S$0.4 million to the Group in 2HY2023, of which S$0.3 million was contributed by the Group's property consultancy business.
+- Property Segment contributed gross profit of S$0.4 million to the Group in HY2025, solely derived from the Group’s property consultancy business.

 Other operating income